 Prioritize the Right Ideas With a Transparent Product Management Process

-I came across the below question a little while ago, so I thought I’d share with you all how I recommended this PM tackle it.
-Who knows, it might help you improve your own product management process.
+Prioritization has always been a difficult topic for product managers to tackle.
+I came across a question on this topic a little while ago, and thought I’d share with you all how I recommended this PM tackle it.
+Who knows, it might help you learn how to prioritize too!

 “My exec team wants the entire team to vote on features and prioritize the most popular ones – I think this is a terrible idea.
 Help.”